18F/g-dataservices/ISSUE_TEMPLATE/DATA_CHALLENGE.md

 ## Description

-[ Briefly describe yur data challenge ]
+[ Briefly describe your data challenge ]

 ## Datasets or tools needed

-[ If you have a sense of the specific data sets or tools you think might be needed, list them here]
+[ If you have a sense of the specific data sets or tools you think might be needed, list them here ]

 ## Other information